 We had been en-route all night and once the adrenaline of our first hour in Iceland had worn off, we realized we were starved.
-We took our little Jimney into Reykjavik and stopped at a little bakery called Bakarameistarinnnear that is near the water (6:30 a.m to 6 p.m. every day).
+We took our little Jimney into Reykjavik and stopped at a little bakery near the water called Bakarameistarinnnear (the link is here, but is only in Icelandic).
 Once properly caffeinated, we stopped right down the road at Krónan to buy groceries (more on Icelandic food later) and then headed out!

 After the Golden Circle was complete, we followed Highway 30, rolling through the quiet, bucolic pasturelands of southwestern Iceland towards Route 1 (the Ring Road) and headed on to Seljalandsfoss Waterfall.
 It is worth noting that there is a little gas station between Selfoss and Hella at Efri-Rauðalækur with a restroom and snacks.
 Bring cash for the restroom charge-it is minimal- around $2 U.S. This is a good way to break up the trip.

 I won’t lie, at this point the temperature had started to drop and I was cold enough to contemplate not leaving the car when we reached Seljalandsfoss.
 It didn’t seem like much to look at from the road, but missing it would have been tragic.
 For all of you traveling Iceland in the colder shoulder season, please know that this waterfall is one for the books.
 Also, the quirkiest gift shop I saw in all of Iceland was found here at this waterfall.